 - How much do you spend on your marketing?

 - Are you able to break that down into different types of marketing (e.g., pay per click, SEO, radio)?

 Now grab your calculator.
 Or just use ours.

 If you have those numbers collected, you can drop them into our handy Dental Marketing ROI Calculator.
 ROI is your return on investment, and for your marketing to be considered successful, you should have a calculated ROI of 300-500% or more.

 Obviously, if your ROI comes back below 100%, stop your spending right away and find out what’s going wrong.
 Even if you’re in the 100-300% range, you may want to pump the brakes and reevaluate your marketing a bit before you pour more money into your marketing budget.
-It may be a matter of choosing different types of advertising, improving your conversion percentage, or just tracking your data more accurately.
+It may be a matter of choosing different types of advertising, improving your conversion percentage, finding a new dental marketing expert, or just tracking your data more accurately.
 Also remember that ROI increases over time and you might not see immediate improvements, even if you are making the right changes.